The Statutes of ABC

 § 4 Structure

-The organizations's work is led by a Board of Directors elected by the Annual Meeting.
+The organizations' work is led by a Board of Directors elected by the Annual Meeting.
 The Board consists of a chairman and not more than six, at least four other members, with or without deputies.
 The President is elected for one year and can then be re-elected three times.
 Half of the members and any deputy members are elected every year.
 Other members elected for two years.
 The Board constitutes a quorum when more than half of the members are present.
-Where the voting is at tie, the chairman has the final vote.
+Where the voting is a tie, the chairman has the final vote.
 The board represents the association and appoint signatories.
 The above persons must be of legal age, not bankrupt and may not be banned from business operation.

 § 5 Membership

 Everyone, both physical and legal persons, who want to support the work of the organization is welcome to join.
 The member fee is regulated at the annual meeting.

 Exclusion of a member may occur if a member works against organization's objectives or violates the organization's policies.
 The Board may suspend, and prohibit the person to act in the name of the organization until the next annual meeting when the matter is decided.
 Members who are threatened with expulsion are entitled to speak for themselves at the annual meeting.
 Another person with written authority is entitled to speak for the person in question.